tudo-astroparticlephysics/PROPOSAL/resources/config_docu.md

 | `continous_loss_output` | Bool    | `False`   | Decides, whether continuous losses should be emitted in the Output of Secondaries|

 ### Interpolation parameters ###
+The `interpolation` parameter is an own json-object.
-There are three parameters dealing with the interpolation tables.
+This object can contain three parameters dealing with the interpolation tables.

 If the tables have been already build and PROPOSAL should just use them, PROPOSAL needs read permission.
 If there are no tables (or at least not ones with the desired particle properties) PROPOSAL builds the tables in the folder.
 Here PROPOSAL needs write permission.